Up to 60% off sofas & mattresses — limited‑time deals.

 Limitations

-This is not a “small-space forgiving” sofa: the 40-inch depth can crowd walkways and push other furniture farther out than you expect.
-The back cushion feel is lounge-friendly, but if you need a crisp, upright back for hours of typing, it can feel too relaxed.
-Visually, the tailored silhouette looks best when the cushions are kept in shape, so it rewards owners who don’t mind light, frequent upkeep.
+This is not a small-space-friendly sofa.
+The 40-inch depth can crowd walkways and push nearby furniture farther out than expected.
+The back cushion feel is comfortable for lounging, but it can feel too relaxed if you need a crisp upright back for hours of typing.
+Visually, the tailored shape also depends on cushion upkeep, so it suits owners who do not mind quick, frequent plumping.

 Burton James Maisie Sofa vs. Alternatives